Greenjam94/HackerUnderDev/content/post/2023-02-29-intro-to-cloudflare-zero-trust.md

 ct_period_last_updated:
 - default
 date: "2023-02-19T00:00:00Z"
-title: Into to Cloudflare Zero Trust
+title: Intro to Cloudflare Zero Trust
-url: /into-to-cloudflare-zero-trust
+url: /intro-to-cloudflare-zero-trust
 ---

 Cloudflare offers some amazing, and free, products to secure personal use, self-hosted applications and devices.
 Last week, I set up a server at home running docker containers.
 By using Cloudflare I can securely make those docker containers internet accessible.
 Previously in order to do that, I'd have to open a port through my home router and accept any traffic from the internet on that port.
 This is visible and allows a home IP to appear in use to anyone who scans it.